 The Complaint was filed as a result of several employees being unilaterally withdrawn from the bargaining unit by the County and/or Argenta Township Justice Court.
 The Court applied for a Writ of Certiorari, obtaining a stay of the Board's proceedings relating to its employees.
 The District Court Judge then issued an Order authorizing the Board to meet and consider whether it had jurisdiction over employees of the Court.
-Counsel for the Court refused to participate, in view of which the Board continued the proceedings pertaining to that part of the Complaint which required it to determine whether it has jurisdiction over employees of the Court.
+Counsel for the Court refused to participate, in view of which the Board continued the proceedings pertaining to that part of the Court.
 Accordingly, the only issue addressed in the hearing was the County's unilateral removal of the Chief Deputy Clerk from the bargaining unit.